top of page

 • Safari Game Drives

 Two game drives per day in a Big Five Game Reserve with snacks and drinks served on both game drives.
-Nature walks and Big Game viewing walks are often extra or exchangeable safari activities included in this package.
-(Taking part in conservations projects, for example rhino dehorning, is also available on luxury safari packages at an extra cost).
+Nature walks and Big Game viewing walks are often included in this package.

 • Lodge accommodation in a Big Five Game Reserve

 Aside from communal areas at the lodge like swimming, gym and lounge facilities, your luxury room will usually feature a private plunge pool, an outdoor shower, and a well-stocked personal bar.
-A luxury lodge is usually equipped with an on-site spa that offers guests a variety of treatments, as well as a safari shop for souvenir purchases.
+A luxury lodge is usually equipped with an on-site spa that offers guests a variety of treatments at an additional cost, as well as a safari shop for souvenir purchases.
 Laundry services are also available to guests.

 • Meals